 - The Orangery: once home to citrus fruits, now home to a changing selection of special art exhibitions

-- The Prunkstall stables: also converted to galleries and featuring parts of Belvedere’s medieval collection
+- The Prunkstall stables: also converted to galleries and featuring Belvedere’s medieval collection

 - The Kammergarten: a privy garden that stretches up alongside the main gardens